gjtorikian/html-pipeline/CONTRIBUTING.md

 # Contributing

-Thanks for using and improving `HTML::Pipeline`!
+Thanks for using and improving `HTMLPipeline`!

 - [Submitting a New Issue](#submitting-a-new-issue)
 - [Sending a Pull Request](#sending-a-pull-request)

 ## Submitting a New Issue

 If there's an idea you'd like to propose, or a design change, feel free to file a new issue.

 If you have an implementation question or believe you've found a bug, please provide as many details as possible:

 - Input document
 - Output HTML document
-- the exact `HTML::Pipeline` code you are using
+- the exact `HTMLPipeline` code you are using
 - output of the following from your project

 ```